Study

 The Right of the Firstborn

-22 When someone is convicted of a crime punishable by death and is executed, and you hang him on a tree, 23his corpse must not remain all night upon the tree; you shall bury him that same day, for anyone hung on a tree is under God’s curse.
-You must not defile the land that the L ord your God is giving you for possession.
+22 If someone guilty of a capital offense is put to death and their body is exposed on a pole, 23 you must not leave the body hanging on the pole overnight.
+Be sure to bury it that same day, because anyone who is hung on a pole is under God’s curse.
+You must not desecrate the land the LORD your God is giving you as an inheritance.

 The object of this precept was to banish inhumanity and barbarism from the chosen people, and also to impress upon them horror even of a just execution.
 And surely the body of a man suspended on a cross is a sad and hideous spectacle; for the rights of sepulture are ordained for man, both as a pledge and symbol of the resurrection, and also to spare the eyes of the living, lest they should be defiled by the sight of so horrible a thing.
 Moses does not here speak generally, but only of those malefactors who are unworthy of the honor of burial; yet the public good is regarded in the burial even of such as these, lest men should grow accustomed to cruelty, and thus become more ready to commit murder.
 Moreover, that they may take more careful heed in this matter, he declares that the land would be defiled, if the corpse should be left hanging on the cross, since such inhumanity pollutes and disgraces the land.
 And this was more intolerable in Judea, which God had given as an inheritance to his elect people, that he might be there worshipped reverentially, and purely, every profanation being excluded.
 The man so hanged is called 4242 See margin, A. V. “the curse of God,” because this kind of punishment is detestable in itself.
 God, indeed, does not forbid criminals to be crucified, or hanged on a gallows, but rather gives His sanction to this mode of punishment; He only, by His own example, exhorts the Israelites to abhor all atrocity.
 Although, therefore, He does not disapprove of the punishment, He still says that lie abominates those that are hanged on a tree, that the scandal may be immediately removed; nor does He call them accursed, as if their salvation was to be despaired of, but because the hanging was a mark of His curse.
 This passage Paul applies to Christ, to teach us that He was made κατάρα (a curse) for us, that He might deliver us from the curse of the Law.
 (Galatians 3:13.)
 For, since all are guilty of transgression, and thus the whole race of mankind is implicated in the curse, there was no other mode of deliverance, except that Christ should substitute Himself in our place.
 Nor was God unmindful of His sentence, when He suffered His only-begot, tea Son to be crucified.
 Hence it follows that He submitted Himself to our condition, in order; that we might receive God’s blessing; since He was